jarondl/pygtfs/docs/gtfs2db.rst

      gtfs2db - convert a gtfs feed to a pygtfs database

     Usage:
-      gtfs2db append <feed_file> <database>
+      gtfs2db append <feed_file> <database> [--chunk-size <integer>]
-      gtfs2db overwrite <feed_file> <database> [-i, --interactive]
-      gtfs2db delete <feed_file> <database> [-i, --interactive]
+      gtfs2db overwrite <feed_file> <database> [-i, --interactive] [--chunk-size <integer>] gtfs2db delete <feed_file> <database> [-i, --interactive]
       gtfs2db list <database>
       gtfs2db (-h | --help)
       gtfs2db --version

     Options:
       -h --help          Show this help screen.
       --version          Show version.
       -i --interactive   Ask before deleting or overwriting existing feeds.
+      --chunk-size <int> How often to flush database.
+If memory consumption is high, lower this number. [default: 10000]
       <feed_file>        The gtfs file on which to operate.
 Can be either a folder
 			 containing .txt files, or a .zip file.
       <database>         The database.
 Can be either a file, which is interpreted
 			 as an sqlite database stored in this file, or a sqlalchemy database connection.

     Commands:
       append            appends the gtfs feed to the database